Fractional bonds

 When Emirates NBD receives the economics (coupons, principal repayments or other forms of compensation) of an underlying bond, these are paid pro rata basis the holding in the respective bond.

 Bonds do not have a lock in period, they can be bought and sold anytime as long as liquidity is available.
-Bonds are considered a long-term investment if held to maturity.

 No. Emirates NBD does not offer leverage on Fractional Bond.